 I too know driving, but like every other aspect of my life, I never gained enough confidence to go on such a long drive.
 It was a similar case this time as well.

 The way to Chikmagalur from Bengaluru is the well-maintained NH75 (it has a total of four tolls, so maintenance is expected).
-We started early in the morning of Saturday, 22nd June to avoid Bengaluru’s traffic.
+We started early on the morning of Saturday, 22nd June to avoid Bengaluru’s traffic.
 Nature was accommodating that day, and the Sun 🌞 stayed hidden behind clouds for most of our journey.
 That made our 6-hour drive very enjoyable.

 We were not in any hurry and wanted to enjoy every moment of our trip to the fullest.
 With Punjabi beats playing in our car, we stopped at various places on the highway.

-Chikmagalur literally means “The town of the younger daughter” in the Kannada.
+Chikmagalur means "The town of the younger daughter" in the Kannada.
 The town is said to have been given as a dowry to the younger daughter of Rukmangada, the legendary chief of Sakkarepatna and hence the name.